 Whether an attack has happened yet or not, your organization is vulnerable.
-That’s why it is crucial to have a cybersecurity plan that supports your business.
+That’s why it is crucial to have a plan that supports your business.

 Here are some tips to make it easier to protect your data, starting with identifying your organization’s risks and planning a solid IT security strategy.